MarkusWalterPrivate/Digitales2Go/README.md

   - User add an Industry field upon creation, which is used to determine the interest.
   - Three typed of feeds:
      - New: All new Articles, regardless of Industry or if the article has been rated before
-     - Hot: Most liked Artikles, reagardsless of Industry or if the article has been rated before
+     - Hot: Most liked Articles, regardless of Industry or if the article has been rated before
-     - For You: Exludes already rated Articles.
-Arcticels from the User-Industry are displayed first, then related industry field and lastly all other industries, each time with newest first
+     - For You: Excludes already rated Articles.
+Articles from the User-Industry are displayed first, then related industry field and lastly all other industries, each time with newest first
 - Users can Rate Articles:
   - Interesting (Like): Increases the score of an article by 1
   - Not relevant (Dislike): Decreases the score by 1